dannyb101/file-metadata/README.md

 - `size` - The size of the file in bytes

 **Please note that files are stored in memory on the server and are not persisted!**

+## Acknowledgements

+Special thanks to [FreeCodeCamp](https://www.freecodecamp.org/) for the challenge.